HDFGroup/hdf5/README-Query-Indexing-new.md

 ----
     libdb.so is often included with modern Linux distributions so a download may not be necessary.

-   libdb.so is often included with modern Linux distributions so a download may not be necessary.
    If otherwise unavailable, the latest Berkeley DB sources are available from: https://www.oracle.com/database/technologies/related/berkeleydb-downloads.html Follow the instructions found in the README file to build and install.